ibm-cloud-docs/secrets-manager/assign-access.md

 You can further narrow the scope of access to secrets in your instance by creating and managing [secret groups](#x9968962){: term}.

+This process requires two sets of distinct access policies, one with access to the service instance itself, and another to further scope the access to the required access groups.

-Assigning a separate `Viewer` access policy to be able to view the service instance is required, in addition to the scoped access policy.
+1. Assign a separate [**Viewer** platform role](/docs/secrets-manager?topic=secrets-manager-iam#iam-roles-actions). to be able to view the service instance.
-{: note}
+2. Scope down the access using the following options.

 ### Assigning access to a secret group in the service UI
 {: #assign-access-secret-group-ui}